 Canal Street apartments were built in 2005.
 This complex consists of 134 units and is located on Canal Street in Second Ward.

 You will find easy access to the Metro Bus here.
 The complex is minutes from downtown if you work there.
-This location is also close to medical homes like Cas De Amigos and Legacy Clinic in 5th Ward.
+This location is also close to low-cost clinics like Cas De Amigos and Legacy Clinic in 5th Ward.

 Canal Street Apartments are located at 2821 Canal Street Houston, TX 77003.
 For more information call 713.224.2821.